neuromatch/mexa-hack/virtual-hack-1.md

 Advances in AI, particularly large language models (LLMs), offer new opportunities to analyze passively collected natural language data, such as texts, emails, or social media interactions, to assess mental health problems.
 These language-based data streams are rich in emotional, behavioral, and cognitive signals that may be valuable for understanding the mental states of individuals over time.
 Moreover, combining natural language data with other data streams, such as physiological data from wearable sensors or behavioral data from smartphone usage, has the potential to create even more robust and accurate mental health measurement tools.
 And those are just the beginning, there may be many other sources of data that contain useful information on mental state.

 #### Objective
-The key word for this challenge is measurement.
+The keyword for this challenge is measurement.
 This challenge asks participants to explore the role LLMs, language, and other data sources could play in better measuring the status and progression of mental health problems over time and/or provide a more nuanced understanding of how people experience their symptoms.
-Projects should provide solutions or tools that help health care professionals or people with mental health conditions to better see mental health as a dynamic and fluctuating state or provide more detailed and nuanced info about a given diagnosis, patient, or symptom.
+Projects should provide solutions or tools that help healthcare professionals or people with mental health conditions to better see mental health as a dynamic and fluctuating state or provide more detailed and nuanced info about a given diagnosis, patient, or symptom.

 Answers to this challenge prompt might range from research tools to professional solutions or somewhere in between.

 Projects should be informed by the perspectives of those with lived experience of relevant mental health problems.
-Teams should think about where they would need to get input from end users with lived experience to shape their project and test their assumptions about what safe, effective and ethical tools would look like.
+Teams should think about where they would need to get input from end users with lived experience to shape their project and test their assumptions about what safe, effective, and ethical tools would look like.

 #### Considerations
 You may choose to consider the following areas (or any other areas or points that you consider are important):